luis198327/Personal-Trainer/README.md

 ### Surface

 #### Typography
-+ Open Sans is used for main headings, specifically h1 and h2 headings.
++ Montserrat is used for main headings, specifically h1, h2 and h3 headings.
-+ All other text uses Montserrat font type.
++ All other text uses Raleway font type.
 + The fall back font type is Sans Serif should the imported fonts do not load correctly.

 #### Colours